 Just Four Ingredients To Boozy Watermelon Cocktail Bliss

 Watermelon is one of my favorite summer fruits!
 Especially when it’s hot, a refreshing watermelon cocktail is a must.

 I’ve even included a way to make this watermelon margarita on the rocks, frozen, and even a virgin (alcohol-free) version – because you know kids will want to try this fun looking drink!

 The best thing of all?
 This watermelon tequila cocktail only uses four base ingredients and a few optional extras for the salted rim!

 - Watermelon – Make sure to choose the ripest, sweetest watermelon that you can (see tips below!)

-- Tequila – I use silver tequila.
+- Tequila – I use silver tequila for this watermelon cocktail.
 You can also use Blanco tequila – just avoid cheap versions filled with additional (unnecessary) ingredients.

 - Lime Juice – Make sure to use fresh juice

 - Sweetener – Some people may find the drink sweet enough with just the fruit.
 However, if you need a little extra, then you can use additional agave syrup, maple, or another sweetener of your choice.
 I used Erythritol in mine.